A secretive planning application for a large 'Melbourne Islamic Centre' and Mosque by Pakistani property developers has local residents up in arms.

 (a) It is unclear whether the applicant actually conducts a legitimate business in Australia.
 At the business address provided by applicants 142 Riverstone Road, Riverstone, NSW 2765, according to 2018 Google Map Data, CoreLogic RP data retrieved on 6 March 2018 and a site visit on 6 March 2018, there is no sign of any business.

-The address is in fact an empty block, apparently designated for residential development.
+The applicant, a 'Melbourne Islamic Centre Ltd', has provided as business address on their appplication an empty block of land in Sydney's western fringe.
+This 'Melbourne Islamic Centre' is managed by three Pakistani gentlemen, who are active as property developers 'Qartaba Homes Pty Ltd' in Sydney and Melbourne.
+The address given in the PA is in fact an empty block, apparently designated for residential development.
 Section 142(1) of the Corporations Act 2001 requires a business to have a registered office and section 145(1) of the Act requires a public company to have certain opening hours of that business address to the public.
 The applicant apparently has neither.

 Council must reject the current application and clarify with whom council is dealing with in respect to any future application.